dart-lang/lints/README.md

 ## Customizing the predefined lint sets

-For details on customizing static analysis above and beyond the predefined lint sets, see [customizing static analysis].
+For details on customizing static analysis above and beyond the predefined lint sets, check out [Customizing static analysis].

 ## Evolving the lint sets